donbright/piliko/README.md

 #Differences with real-number geometry

 Geometry under rational numbers is different than 'ordinary' geometry using the real numbers.
-Here are some key points.
+Here are some interesting and fun comparisons.

 ```
 Real                               Rational